MarcusAichmayr/elementary_vectors/README.md

     . venv/bin/activate
     pip install -v -e ".[passagemath]"

-### Documentation
+## Documentation

-The documentation of this package can be found on GitHub: https://marcusaichmayr.github.io/elementary_vectors/index.html
+The documentation of this package is available on GitHub:

+https://marcusaichmayr.github.io/elementary_vectors/index.html

-If you want to generate it yourself, run
+To generate it, run

     make doc